 - Borrowing against the Policy: A loan based on your whole life policy provides several advantages over a traditional loan.
 The insured does not have to qualify for the loan or even undergo a credit check.
 The insured also is not required to comply with a particular repayment schedule.
 The maximum amount that can be borrowed is the “cash value” of the policy.

 - Using Cash Value to Make Premium Payments: If an insured becomes strapped for funds to make premium payments, the cash value of the policy can be used to make premium payments.
 This method of making premium payments can be employed until the cash value of the policy has been exhausted.

-If you have been denied death benefits as the beneficiary of a life insurance policy, we might be able to help you seek benefits under the policy and extra-contractual compensation.
-When an insurance company fails to act in good faith in processing a beneficiary’s claim, this can merit a lawsuit for insurance bad faith.
+If you have been denied death benefits as the beneficiary of a life insurance policy, we may be able to help you secure the denied benefits.